gorilla-moverz-dao/gorilla-moverz-website/CONTRIBUTING.md

 ## Debug Discord Bot

 Run supabase functions and run ngrok to debug it:
+// TODO: should there also be a command for `Run supabase functions`?
 ```
 ngrok http 54321
 ```

 ## How to add a Partner NFT

-- Setup wallet for the allowlist manager (if own bot should be deployed for the partner)
+1. Setup wallet for the allowlist manager (if own bot should be deployed for the partner)

-- Copy `/public/nfts/partner1`and adapt the images and descriptions
+2. Copy `/public/nfts/partner1`and adapt the images and descriptions

-- Deploy Website (to have the images available)
+3. Deploy Website (to have the images available)

-- Open the form and create a partner collection: http://localhost:5173/bananas/create
+4. Open the form and create a partner collection: http://localhost:5173/bananas/create

-- Add the db entries for the farm (adapt the values):
+5. Add the db entries for the farm (adapt the values):

 ```
 insert into public.banana_farm_collections